VIRGIN VOYAGES - THROWING OUT THE CRUISE RULE BOOK

 I described how Sir Richard Branson had been ‘typically confident and bombastic about the impact Virgin Voyages will have on cruising’, quoting his claims that ‘there’s a Virgin twist on everything you’ll see aboard the Scarlet Lady’, and Virgin Voyages’ promise to ‘throw out the traditional cruise dining rule book.’

-I am going to be frank here in my Virgin cruise review.
+I am going to be frank here in my Virgin Voyages review.
 As someone who has cruised for over 20 years, and loves the diversity cruising offers, and especially the delicious dining experiences and impeccable service I have enjoyed on many different ships, I am going to admit now that my nose was put somewhat out of joint when Branson explained that ‘throwing out…the rule book’ in this case meant ‘there will be no stuffy formalities, boring buffets and no main dining rooms.’

 A red sign that says virgin is lit up at night